tonghuikang/lux-ai-2021/README.md

 #### Setup

-Run `./setup.sh` to install the required components.
+See `./setup.sh` for the scripts and comments to install the required components.

-You will need Node version 12 or above, and conda, to install the script.
+You will need Node version 12 or above.